-- 15. This Court has subject matter jurisdiction under 28 U.S.C. § 1331 because this action arises under federal law, namely the First and Fourteenth Amendments to the U.S. Constitution, and 42 U.S.C. § 1983. - 16.
-Declaratory relief is authorized by 28 U.S.C. §§ 2201 and 2202.

-- 17. This Court has personal jurisdiction over the Defendants, because GSU is a unit of the University System of Georgia overseen by Defendant Wrigley, which resides in this District, and because the Individual Capacity Defendants all reside in Georgia. - 18.
+- 12. This Court has subject matter jurisdiction under 28 U.S.C. § 1331 because this action arises under federal law, namely the First and Fourteenth Amendments to the U.S. Constitution, and 42 U.S.C. § 1983. - 13.
+Declaratory relief is authorized by 28 U.S.C. §§ 2201 and 2202. - 14.
+This Court has personal jurisdiction over the Defendants, because GSU is a unit of the University System of Georgia overseen by Defendant Wrigley, which resides in this District. - 15.
 A substantial part of the events or omissions giving rise to the claims alleged in this Complaint occurred in this District.
 Venue therefore lies in the United States District Court for the Northern District of Georgia pursuant to 28 U.S.C. § 1391(b)(2).